Climate change is shrinking snowpack in many places, study shows. And it will get worse

 Many ski areas wait anxiously every year for Mother Nature to bring enough powder to start running their lifts.
 Others have closed altogether after their seasons got too short.

-Larger corporate-run mountains, such as Colorado's Aspen Snowmass, are able to operate consistently despite less snow and shorter winters.
+Larger corporate-run mountains, such as Colorado’s Aspen Snowmass, can operate consistently despite less snow and shorter winters.

 “Opening and closing days remain constant due to snowmaking, which shows how important that is,” said Auden Schendler, senior vice-president of sustainability at Aspen One, the parent company of Aspen Skiing Company.